Winged cat: Big cats in mythology

-The theme of winged domestic cats
+Winged domestic cats

 Medical explanations

 There are three different causes of wing-like appendages.
 The most common is long-haired cats having matted fur that can form if it is not properly groomed.
 Less commonly, mats can occur in shorthaired cats if molted fur adheres to growing fur.
 When the cat runs, the mats flap up and down and give the impression of wings.
 These can be very uncomfortable for the cat and can harbour dirt, feces and parasites.
 Extensive mats must be shaved or clipped by a veterinarian.
 This explanation is ultimately untenable as the sole solution to the winged cat phenomenon, for several reasons.
 Many notable examples of winged cats feature shorthaired specimens.
 The occurrence of mats in longhaired cats is easily recognisable by experienced cat owners and breeders, but not recognisable to novices.
 Matted fur is not considered notable and rarely reported, except by those unfamiliar with the condition.
 Although mats can occur all over a longhaired cat's body, to novice eyes, they are most noticeable on the flanks when the cat is in motion.

 The second explanation of reports of winged cats is a skin condition called feline cutaneous asthenia, which is related to Ehlers–Danlos syndrome (elastic skin) in humans.
 In "winged" cats with cutaneous asthenia, the pseudo-wings only occur on the shoulders, haunches, or back, and the cats can often actively move these growths, suggesting the presence of neuromuscular tissue within them, which is not present within clumps of matted fur alone.